areai51/ninja-quest/README.md

 In the Body mention the following:
 Name :
 Phone:
-Comments:
-{Feel free to write your thoughts and any clarifications you'd like to make about your assignment}
+Comments:{Feel free to write your thoughts and any clarifications you'd like to make about your assignment}